-We, in today’s times, are enamoured of these ways of life detailed in ancient scriptures and like to think of them as ideal.
+We, in today’s times, are enamored of these ways of life detailed in ancient scriptures and like to think of them as ideal.
 But we cannot follow them in today’s world.
 We love to recount stories of Krishna stealing butter or gopis’ clothes.
-But if a child behaves in the same manner today, would we indulge him?
+But if a child behaves, in the same manner, today, would we indulge him?
 Lifestyles change with time.
 We cannot live today as human beings did in satyug, treta or dwapar.

 Heaven and hell, good and bad, are actually constructed from our own perceptions of the pleasurable and the painful.

 Yes.
 Vishnu once told Narad that he would give a place in heaven to any candidate chosen by Narad.
 Narad found a pig and offered to take it to heaven.
 The pig asked, “Does heaven have mud for me to wallow in?”
 Narad admitted it didn’t.
 “I don’t want to go to such a hell!” exclaimed the pig.

 Good and bad, heaven and hell, right and wrong are constructs made by human beings, and these are necessary for society to function.
 If for instance we do not classify stealing or killing as wrong or paap, then it would become part of acceptable behavior.
 Morals are linked to aspects of human behavior for the smooth functioning of society.
 Once you strip away all these notions and inhibitions, conditioning and education, then you have a raw human being.
 Only then can he become spiritual.
 Until our minds are stuffed with definitions and conditions imposed by society, we cannot turn towards spirituality because we will think only on the lines of what has been taught us.
 Tantra is part of this spirituality; it is not religion.
 We absorb Tantra so that it becomes part of us.